tryandromeda/andromeda/README.md

 # andromeda

-The simplest JavaScript engine for running JavaScript code and TypeScript code with no transpilation bullshit.
+The simplest JavaScript engine for running JavaScript code and TypeScript code with no transpilation BS.